 Custom models are used in the same way as in the managed operation - by supplying the model parameter for the Read operation, and the Model property in the JSON request for the rest of the operations.

-The provided examples for using the InHouse API as Azure Function and AWS Lambda show you how to utilize the API in the same way as the Managed API, adhering to the same EdiNation API Reference and EdiNation API Docs.
+The provided examples for using the InHouse API as Azure Function, AWS Lambda, and ASP .NET Core to show you how to utilize the API in the same way as the Managed API, adhering to the same EdiNation API Reference and EdiNation API Docs.

 In reality, the InHouse EDI API is located in the EdiFabric.Api.dll (or EdiFabric.Api.nupkg) and is a set of .NET services: